 They can help with issues ranging from incorrect filing and small business tax to inability to pay and both individual and business tax audits.
-The firm specializes in ending wage garnishment and resolves tax liens at the state and federal level.
+The firm specializes in ending wage garnishment and resolves state tax liens, as well as federal tax lines.

 If you want to hire a tax attorney that provides a full range of IRS tax debt issues and offers a flexible payment policy (payment plans that span up to 38 months), Honest Tax could be the right firm for you.

 Like many of the top-rated tax relief firms, Alleviate Tax has customer reviews with an average of four stars.

 Flat-rate pricing instead of hourly fees